RichardtHopkins/Procrastination-Tracker/README.md

 * Set due date for project
 * Assign any number of "To be complete" components to any project
 * Dynamic progress bar according to how many tasks are complete within the project
-* Add to calender function via Google, iCal or Ooutlook
+* Add to calender function via Google, iCal, Outlook or Yahoo

 ### **Technologies**